Federation Forest State Park: History

-After about a decade, the new present-day location along the White River was chosen and dedicated in 1949.
+After about a decade, the present-day location along the White River was chosen and dedicated in 1949.
 In 1958, local educator and GFWC-WS member, Catherine T. Montgomery left the money from her estate to the park.
 The money was used to build the Catherine Montgomery Interpretive Center.

 Facilities

 The Catherine Montgomery Interpretive Center has exhibits on the history the General Federation of Women's Clubs and the Salish people early presence along the White River.
 In front of the Interpretive Center is native plant identification garden with markers identifying over two dozen plants.
 From the Interpretive Center a series of hiking trails fan out into the park.